 Since leaving the Bank in mid-2016 I have become an (unpaid) Senior Associate (Fellow from June 2018) at the Cambridge University Institute for Sustainability Leadership to help with their work on the financial sector.
 Link: CISL home page.
 Specifically I helped in relation to setting up a new Insurance Advisory Council and became vice-chair of the Banking Environment Initiative.

-In October 2016 (and again in 2017) I went to Australia at the invitation of Climate Alliance Australia to talk at their annual conference(s) and to investment leaders about the financial risks from climate change.
+In October 2016 (and again in 2017 & 2018) I went to Australia at the invitation of Climate Alliance Australia to talk at their annual conference(s) and to investment leaders about the financial risks from climate change.
 In 2016, we spoke to some 16 group audiences in Melbourne and Sydney with additional coverage on TV, radio, Bloomberg and printed press.
 You can see some of that coverage here.
-We did a similar trip for a week in 2017 focussed on the TCFD and have another week planned for November 2018 focussing on the HLEG (see below).
+We did a similar trip for a week in 2017 focussed on the TCFD and another week in November 2018 focussing on the HLEG (see below).
 Many thanks to Ben Scheltus and the Climate Alliance team.

 In December 2016 I was appointed to an EC High-Level Experts Group (HLEG) on sustainable finance.
 See the News & Media section of this site for more details or go to the EC Press Release .